Adam-ZS/GoogleForms/README.md

-# GoogleForm Auto Filler, Auto Fill & Submit in Seconds!
+# Google Forms Auto Filler, Auto Fill & Submit in Seconds!

 This Python script automates the process of filling out randome choices and submitting a Google Form multiple times using the Selenium WebDriver with (( Firefox )).